Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-developer-setup.md

 # Developer local setup

 ## assumptions
-you have kubernetes running locally either via Docker desktop or microk8s (or similar)
+you have kubernetes running locally either via Docker desktop or microk8s (or similar) and have python 3 installed. you may also have to copy mc.exe to the excuatable folder (\bin\Debug\net6.0)

 ### steps
 - following the qickstart here https://argoproj.github.io/argo-workflows/quick-start/ but change to namespace to suit. ie